island-lang/island-lang.github.io/README.md

 ## Strong and weak side-effect scopes

 Up until now, we've made a clear distinction between "pure" and "side-effect" scopes.
 Functions encompass purely deterministic computations.
-Procedures, on the other hand, allow for external interaction (I/O, file reads and writes) as well as unpredictable operations (e.g. random number generators, timers etc.).
+Actions, on the other hand, allow for external interaction (I/O, file reads and writes) as well as unpredictable operations (e.g. random number generators, timers etc.).

 We can refine the distinction further to distinguish between two main classes of side-effects:
 1. Operations inducing clear impact on the external environment. e.g. writing to a file, moving a robot arm, displaying information on the monitor etc.